opauth/opauth/docs/strategies.rst

 Available strategies
 ====================

-The current version of Opauth has strategies for the following strategies
+The current version of Opauth has strategies for the following providers

 ==============  =============== ==================
 Provider        Maintainer      Composer require